Eva Vedder

 Eva Vedder (born 23 November 1999) is a Dutch tennis player.

-She has a career-high singles ranking of world No. 221 by the WTA, reached on 9 January 2023.
-She also has a career-high doubles ranking of No. 110, achieved on 3 April 2023.
-She has won three singles and 27 doubles titles on the ITF Women's Circuit.
+She has a career-high singles ranking of world No. 178, reached on 20 July 2026.
+She also has a career-high doubles ranking of No. 110 by the WTA, achieved on 3 April 2023.
+She has won six singles titles and 27 doubles titles on the ITF Women's Circuit.

 Career

-In July 2022, Vedder won the biggest ITF doubles title of her career-to-date at the Torneo Internazionale Antico Tiro a Volo in Rome, partnering Andrea Gámiz.
+In July 2022, Vedder won the first bigger doubles title of her career at the Torneo Internazionale Antico Tiro a Volo in Rome, partnering Andrea Gámiz.

 Again partnering Gámiz, she reached her first WTA 125 doubles final at the Open Delle Puglie in September 2022, losing to Elisabetta Cocciaretto and Olga Danilović.

-In July 2023, she made her WTA Tour debut at the Palermo Ladies Open when she lost to seventh seed Emma Navarro.
+In July 2023, she made her WTA Tour debut at the Palermo Ladies Open where she lost to seventh seed Emma Navarro.

 In June 2024, Vedder qualified for the main draw at her home tournament, the Rosmalen Open in 's-Hertogenbosch, but lost to Bianca Andreescu in her first WTA Tour match of the season.